jqnfxa/Dungeon/lib/googletest/docs/gmock_cook_book.md

 ### Mocking Destructors

-Sometimes you want to make sure a mock object is destructed at the right time, e.g. after `bar->A()` is called but before `bar->B()` is called.
+Sometimes you want to make sure a mock object is destructed at the RIGHT time, e.g. after `bar->A()` is called but before `bar->B()` is called.
 We already know that you can specify constraints on the [order](#OrderedCalls) of mock function calls, so all we need to do is to mock the destructor of the mock function.